sandraschi/immich-mcp/docs/USER_GUIDE.md

 ### Advanced Search
 - "Find all photos taken in Tokyo with good lighting"
 - "Show me photos of dogs from last year"
+- "Find photos containing text 'invoice number 12345'" (OCR search, v2.2.0+)
+- "Search for photos with 'receipt' text using OCR" (OCR search, v2.2.0+)
 - "Find duplicate photos in my library"
 - "Show me all photos with more than 3 stars"

+### OCR Search (Immich v2.2.0+)

+OCR (Optical Character Recognition) search allows you to find photos by text content extracted from images:

+- "Find photos with 'Vienna' written in them"
+- "Search for receipts containing '€100'"
+- "Show me photos with text '2025-01-27'"
+- "Find images with 'invoice' text"

+OCR search automatically extracts text from images and makes it searchable.
+This is especially useful for:
+- Finding photos of documents, receipts, or signs
+- Searching for photos with specific dates or numbers
+- Locating images containing specific text content

 ## 🖼️ Photo Viewing (Experimental)